Common Interview Questions

 Competition for good jobs is high; so any extra work you put in before the interview could be the difference maker.
 Here are a few of the most commonly asked interview questions; try to prepare your own natural answers to these kinds of questions.
 Memorize your answers as best you can, but don’t deliver them like a monologue!

 - “Tell me about yourself” – In an interview situation this really means ‘talk to me briefly about who you are from a professional point of view.’
 There’s a reason that interviewers pose this at the start of an interview and you need to be prepared.
-Read our earlier blog post on this exact point…
+Read our later blog post on this exact point…

 - “Why do you want to work for us?” – Never answer ‘the money’!
 Make sure that your passion and excitement for the job comes through.
 This positive energy can transfer to the interviewer and change the mood in the room.